Dan Stevens

 Daniel Jonathan Stevens (born 10 October 1982) is an English actor.
 He first drew international attention for his role as Matthew Crawley in the ITV period drama series Downton Abbey (2010–2012).
-He also portrayed The Beast in Disney's live action adaptation of Beauty and the Beast (2017), and starred as David Haller in the FX series Legion (2017–2019).
+He also portrayed and voiced The Beast in Disney's live action adaptation of Beauty and the Beast (2017), and starred as David Haller in the Noah Hawley-created FX psychological thriller series Legion (2017–2019), for which he received critical praise for his performance.

-He has had starring roles in various films including The Guest (2014), Night at the Museum: Secret of the Tomb (2014), Marshall (2017), The Man Who Invented Christmas (2017), Apostle (2018), Eurovision Song Contest: The Story of Fire Saga (2020), Godzilla x Kong: The New Empire (2024), and The Ritual (2025).
+He has also had starring roles in various feature films including The Guest (2014), Night at the Museum: Secret of the Tomb (2014), Marshall (2017), The Man Who Invented Christmas (2017), Apostle (2018), The Rental (2020), Eurovision Song Contest: The Story of Fire Saga (2020), Godzilla x Kong: The New Empire (2024), Cuckoo (2024), and The Ritual (2025).

 Early life

 Stevens was adopted at birth by parents who were both teachers, and grew up in Wales and southeast England.
-He has a younger brother, Jason Andrew Stevens (b.
-1984), who was adopted from different biological parents.
+He has a younger brother, who was adopted from different biological parents.
 Stevens boarded on a scholarship at Tonbridge School, a private school in Kent.
 There he became interested in drama after auditioning for the title role in Macbeth with his teacher, novelist Jonathan Smith.
 From the age of 15, he spent his summers training and performing with the National Youth Theatre in London.

 Stevens studied English Literature at Emmanuel College, Cambridge.
 While at Cambridge, he was a member of the Footlights with Stefan Golaszewski, Tim Key and Mark Watson, and was also active in the Marlowe Society.
 He was first spotted by director Peter Hall at a Marlowe Society production of Macbeth, in which he played the title character alongside Hall's daughter, Rebecca Hall.